devnexus/devnexus-site/_speakers/mark-heckler.md

 tagLine: Senior Director of Field Engineering at Moderne
 profilePicture: https://sessionize.com/image/f0e0-400o400o1-ZBMq2SYxmeNzmE6h56Kxs.png
 sessions:
+- id: 1025968
+  name: 'Make Mechanical Advantage YOUR Advantage: How to modernize & futureproof
+    your code with OpenRewrite'
 - id: 1036658
   name: 'Migration Engineering with OpenRewrite: The Recipe for Success'
 isTopSpeaker: false